roxannejoncas/homepage/_posts/2020-04-15-writingfiction.md

 ---
 layout: post
-title: "Book | Writing Fiction: A Guide to Narrative Craft"
+title: "Book | Writing Fiction: A Guide to Narrative Craft by Janet Burroway"
 date: 2020-04-15
 excerpt: "Should you buy this book to learn how to write fiction?"
 feature: assets/img/bookstack.png